jhucsf/fall2023/assign/assign05.md

 currently installed on the ugrad systems.
 You can download them again to get the fixed versions.

+*Update 12/8*: Corrected language suggesting that a server receiver thread needs to handle "quit" messages.

 ## Grading Criteria

 Milestone 1: